VikParuchuri/vikparuchuri.com/source/_posts/2013-07-30-on-the-automated-scoring-of-essays.markdown

 As strange as it sounds, even though I was sitting at my computer, coding for hours on end, participating in those competitions was a lot of fun.
 I was able to spend every day learning, striving, and implementing (I may have had a less rosy recollection had I not done so well).
 But the luster quickly faded post-contest.
 We had made some interesting advances, and now possessed a lot of knowledge, but so what?
 The knowledge was not being applied to anything, and there is a huge gap between theoretical and real-world results.
 Justin found a job at MI, and I went to work for [edX](https://www.edx.org/), a massively open online class (MOOC) provider based in the Boston area, where I started to apply what I learned.

-You may have heard of the [edX automated essay scoring algorithm](http://www.nytimes.com/2013/04/05/science/new-test-for-computers-grading-essays-at-college-level.html?pagewanted=all), and the backlash such as [this](http://mfeldstein.com/si-ways-the-edx-announcement-gets-automated-essay-grading-wrong/) and [this](http://www.hackeducation.com/2012/04/15/robot-essay-graders/) to it.
-I created this algorithm, and as much as the criticism can sting or get really strange (the guy who wrote the first backlash article I linked to decided to call it [first year graduate student level](https://news.ycombinator.com/item?id=5801692), which I guess he thought was an insult), I think that there are valid points on both sides of the issue, and I will try to go through them in my discussion.
+You may have heard of the [edX automated essay scoring algorithm](http://www.nytimes.com/2013/04/05/science/new-test-for-computers-grading-essays-at-college-level.html?pagewanted=all), and the backlash such as [this](http://mfeldstein.com/si-ways-the-edx-announcement-gets-automated-essay-grading-wrong/) and [this](http://www.hackeducation.com/2012/04/15/robot-essay-graders/) to it and AES.
+I created this algorithm, and as much as the criticism can sting or get really strange (the guy who wrote the first backlash article I linked to decided to call it [first year graduate student level](https://news.ycombinator.com/item?id=5801692), which I guess he thinks is an insult), I think that there are valid points on both sides of the issue, and I will try to go through them in my discussion.

 What is AES?
 -------------------------------------------------------------